NowackiAdrian/PortfolioWebsite/README.md

 - **index.html** – Landing page that introduces the portfolio and highlights selected projects.
 - **PowerBITrustpilotProject.html** – Detailed case‑study page with insights and visualisations for the Trustpilot Power BI analysis.
 - **certificates.html** – Gallery of certifications with issuing institutions and descriptive context.
-- **aboutMe.html** – Concise bio, technical stack summary, and background information.
+- **aboutMe.html** – Concise bio and background information.
-- **contact.html** – Contact form plus links to LinkedIn, GitHub, and email.
+- **contact.html** – Contact information plus links to LinkedIn and GitHub.

 ---